 to arrest his farther and the discovery of Tell's hiding place, Matthew goes immediately back to his father to warn him and apologizes.

 2015 The same place.
 The small bridge in front of chateau Boulbon.
 Matthew is hiding here.
 The soldiers go to Boulbon castle.
 2015

-The evening shot of the camp can be everywhere it can be shot around here.
+The evening shot of the camp, can be everywhere.

 Passing this bridge and turning left (west) to the entrance of Boulbon castle.